abailly/abailly.github.io/drafts/existence-software.md

     > The mind endeavours to conceive only such things as assert its power of activity.

+### Possible exercise

+* Look at 3 different pieces of code, one created by a great software developer, one by an inexperienced software developer, one generated, in different (alien) languages
+   * claire code? + generated C++
+* write down how this code is affecting oneself, which emotions it brings to the mind

 ## Pop References

 * [Good Will Hunting](http://www.imdb.com/title/tt0119217/): On the importance of experience vs. knowledge.
 Will Hunting is a genius that can ingest and memoize the content of complex books in a matter of couple of hours.
 The character played by Robin Williams insists on the value of experience and time: You can know what love is, but it is a very different thing to experience love.